goharrygo/eth-scaffold/readme.md

 $ node index
 ```

-When the server is up, open the `Stocks.
+When the server is up, open the `Stocks.xcworkspace` file in Xcode.
+Update the credentials in `AppConstants.swift` and then run the application.

+### Prerequisites

+- Xcode installed on your machine.
+Download [here](https://developer.apple.com/xcode/).
+- Know your way around the Xcode IDE.
+- Basic knowledge of the Swift programming language.
+- Basic knowledge of JavaScript.
+- Node.js installed on your machine.
+Download [here](https://nodejs.org/en/download/).
+- Cocoapods installed on your machine.
+Install [here](https://guides.cocoapods.org/using/getting-started.html).
+- A Pusher account.
+Cre